Log: France

 21.02.2025 // Constellations

 When the world appears to be pregnant with possibility, I take it as an invitation to embark upon a journey.
-Or, when I embark on a new journey, the world often appears to suddenly be pregnant with possibility, such as after some recent day trips to Paris.
-But even after returning to the rolling muddy hills of the Yonne, I continued to be restless, yearning to visit and revisit as I have done at the Palais-Royal, the courtyard of the Louvre, the narrow roads from Opera to Châtelet and the Centre Pompidou.
+Or, when I embark on a new journey, the world often appears to suddenly be pregnant with possibility, such as it appears to me now, after some recent day trips to Paris.
+But even after returning to the rolling muddy hills of the Yonne, I continue to be restless, yearning to visit and revisit as I have just done at the Palais-Royal, the courtyard of the Louvre, the narrow roads from Opera to Châtelet and the Centre Pompidou.

 Wandering up and down the streets of a beloved city brings me a quiet but intense joy, akin to the feelings evoked by my favorite books, films, images, music.
 And so, I decided to embark on another journey, but this time through my memory, the internet, and some ink.

-So, a brief reflection and inventory on my eclectic mental re-collection of sights and sounds.
+So, here is a brief inventory of my eclectic mental re-collections of sights, sounds, and feelings.

 Books